david-lev/pywa/docs/source/content/flows/overview.rst

         )

 We need to provide our business private key to decrypt the request and encrypt the response.

-        We need to setup WhatsApp Business Encryption in order to decrypt the request and encrypt the response.
-        You can read more about it in `WhatsApp Business Encryption <https://developers.facebook.com/docs/whatsapp/cloud-api/reference/whatsapp-business-encryption>`_.
-        The public key can be uploaded using the :meth:`pywa.client.WhatsApp.set_business_public_key` method.

 After that. we are registering a callback function to handle the request.
 The callback function will receive the :class:`FlowRequest` object and should return :class:`FlowResponse` object.